OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 #### Environments
 4. Select **Development**, **Staging**, and **Production** from the dropdown list.

-#### Target roles
+#### Target tags
-5. Type in the same target role you provided while configuring the **Deploy raw Kubernetes YAML** step, for example `k8s`.
+5. Type in the same target tag you provided while configuring the **Deploy raw Kubernetes YAML** step, for example `k8s`.

-The target role won’t be available to select from the dropdown list yet, because it gets created during this step.
+The target tag won’t be available to select from the dropdown list yet, because it gets created during this step.

 :::figure
 ![User interface for setting up a Kubernetes Cluster deployment target.](/docs/getting-started/first-kubernetes-deployment/create-k8s-cluster.png)